figfacts/SameDayScheduler/README.md

 ## Description

-The goal of this project was to create a daily planner calendar application where the user could enter an event for a timeslot and have the event stored in local storage.
+The goal of this project was to create a daily planner calendar application where the user could enter an event for a timeslot and have the event stored in local storage when the page refreshes.

 # Links
 To view my Same Day Scheduler webpage, check out [My Same Day Scheduler Webpage](https://figfacts.github.io/SameDayScheduler/).